Food blogging changed my life.

 Call me Captain Obvious, but clearly, a key step to starting a blog in WordPress is to install WordPress.

 Most hosting services have a quick ‘one-press’ WordPress installation service.
-In SiteGround this is super easy:
+In SiteGround this is super easy.
+Get my full post & tutorial on WordPress installation in SiteGround here, but as a quick overview:

 - You can use the SiteGround Wizard to preinstall WordPress on your site in a couple of seconds.
 There is a tutorial from SiteGround here, but literally, you just need to log in to your account, select ‘yes’ to ‘Do you want to start a new website?’ and follow the directions in the pop-up to select WordPress.
 That’s basically it.